kathyyliu/LangParser/README.md

 in the form of a `.lang` file containing the program, an accompanying `.sexp` file representing the expected output from parser, and a `.out` file with the expected program output.
 The testcases were pooled from all students in the course and includes consideration for edge cases.

 ### How to run
 run:

+`python3 main.py /path/to/langfile`

+to run with testcases:

-`python3 main.py`
+`python3 main.py ./testcases`

-This program will iterate through all the testcases, passing the `.lang` testcases through the parser and interpreter, and comparing the outputs to the corresponding `.sexp` and `.out` files.
+`main.py` was written by the professor instructing the course, and will iterate through all the testcases, passing the `.lang` testcases through the parser and interpreter, and comparing the outputs to the corresponding `.sexp` and `.out` files.
 If the output does not match expected, the program will throw an error.

-note: `main.py` was written by the professor instructing the course.

 ### Lang grammar rules
 **program**                         = opt_space ( statement opt_space )*;